 The Nature of HTML

-For example, most graphic designers avoid using the standard heading tags in HTML (
+For example, most graphic designers avoid using the standard heading elements in HTML (

-<h2>, and so on) because they lack subtlety: in most Web browsers these tags make headlines look absurdly large (
+<h2>, and so on) because they lack subtlety: in most web browsers these elements make headlines look absurdly large (

 <h2>) or ridiculously small (